 "Yellow light" (not an acceptable level; either improving, but not as quickly as desired or declining slightly.
-Strategies and appropriate adjustments taken to reach an acceptable level or desire rate of improvement).
+Strategies and approaches should be reviewed and appropriate adjustments taken to reach an acceptable level or desire rate of improvement).

 "Red light" (current status or direction of change is unacceptable.
 Immediate, high priority actions should be taken to address this area).